mwilliamson/nope/README.rst

 * Find a way to speed up the C# tests.
 Record/replay?

-* Explicitly unique ID to each node rather than relying on builtin id.

 * Split out stages:

   * Generate module DAG (based on imports)